Name, title & company name?

 As a franchise owner, how has KPMG Small Business Accounting and your dedicated KPMG accountant helped you?

-Having advice just a phone call or message away takes the pressure off.
 I no longer have to navigate the complexities of accounting for each individual franchisee myself, which I found to be extremely time consuming.
 I also feel empowered by the fact that I have more oversight into the franchise and I can base decisions on accurate and up-to-date management information.
 I now have a more effective growth strategy for my business.

 What one thing do you think the Government could do to help small businesses?